JeffersonLab/jaws/README.md

    - ZooKeeper - required by Kafka for bookkeeping and coordination
    - Schema Registry - message schema lookup

-Alarms are triggered by producing messages on the active-alarms topic, which is generally done programmatically via Kafka Connect and Kafka Stream services.
+Alarms are triggered by producing messages on the active-alarms topic, which is generally done programmatically via Kafka Connect and Kafka Streams services.
 For example:
    - Connect EPICS - transfer EPICS CA messages into Kafka, one topic per EPICS channel
    - Streams EPICS Alarms - conditionally consolidates and propogates EPICS alarms read from Connect EPICS topics to the __active-alarms__ topic based on configuration in the master __alarms__ topic